yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Damage taken from interception reduced by [relativeAmount]%"
 	Example: "Damage taken from interception reduced by [+20]%"

 	Applicable to: Unit

+??? example  "[relativeAmount]% Damage when intercepting"
+	Example: "[+20]% Damage when intercepting"

+	Applicable to: Unit

+??? example  "[amount] extra interceptions may be made per turn"
+	Example: "[3] extra interceptions may be made per turn"

+	Applicable to: Unit

+??? example  "Cannot be intercepted"
+	Applicable to: Unit

 ??? example  "May capture killed [mapUnitFilter] units"